cameronmcefee/plax/readme.md

 Plax is a [jQuery](http://jquery.com) / [Ender](http://ender.no.de) plugin that makes it suuuuuper easy to parallax elements in your site based on mouse position.
 You can see it implemented in many places throughout GitHub, including the [404 page](http://www.github.com/404), the [500 page](http://www.github.com/500), and the [about page](http://www.github.com/about).
+I've also used a modified version to [parallax your URL](http://cameronmcefee.com/parallax-url/)

 ## Dependencies